Today's a great day to schedule your child's immunizations!

 Please note that while the Richmond and Henrico Health Districts do not charge for immunizations, some of our partners may.
 Additionally, most pediatricians will perform an exam which could add an additional cost.

-Schedule your child's vaccinations with one of our Vaccination Sensation! partners:
+Schedule your child's immunizations with one of our partners:

 - Capital Area Health Network (804) 780-0840

 - Children’s Hospital of Richmond at VCU (804) 828-2467

 - Pediatrics of Richmond (804) 285-6811

 - HCA Virginia (Call Your Primary Care Physician)